anuket-project/anuket-specifications/doc/ref_model/chapters/appendix-a.md

 <a name="A.3"></a>
 ## A.3 VNF Transitional Generations

-VNF Generation are defined by Adoption Governance WS (link)
+VNF Generation are defined by [Adoption Governance WS](../../../doc/gov/chapters/chapter08.md#842-vnf-transition-generations)

 | VNF Generation | Exception List | Notes |
 |------------|----------------|-------|